emersonrp/fallout.bas/README.md

 and after it has loaded the file, off it goes.

+In the medium future, I'll supply a tokenized/parsed FALLOUT.BAS which you'll get onto your TRS-80 similarly to the above, or via serial connection or or or, and it'll actually be simpler and faster.

 #### "This is awesome!"

 Thanks!
 I'm enjoying the conceit and re-learning how to make ancient BASIC do things.